 Art Nouveau Serpent Cufflinks

-vines.
-A wonderful example of American Art Nouveau
+border.
+A wonderful example of Art Nouveau design.
+Created by

-A nice feature of these cufflinks is that the vignette of two entwined serpents is repeated on the backs.
-Around 1900 the backs of most cufflinks were unadorned or merely engraved with the initials of the wearer.
-This left the backs looking somewhat plain.
-To rectify this situation Krementz & Co. created a small collection of cufflinks with backs that repeated the design of the fronts.
-These cufflinks with decorated backs became known as "Krementz doubles".
+An unusual feature of these cufflinks is that the entwined snake motif is repeated on the backs.
+In the years around 1900 the backs of most cufflinks were left unadorned or merely engraved with the initials of the wearer - in short the backs were somewhat plain and uninteresting.
+To rectify this Krementz & Co. began creating cufflinks with the backs decorated with the same or a similar design as the fronts.
+These cufflinks are sometimes referred to as "Krementz doubles".

-The serpentine fronts are attached to the decorated backs with sturdy "crow foot" braces and curved bridges.
-The rich detail of the design is matched by the care with which the cufflinks were crafted.
+The serpentine fronts and backs are connected with sturdy curved bridges and split "crow foot" braces.
+As with all fine cufflinks, the beauty of the design is matched by the care and skill with which the cufflinks were crafted.